 You can do hyperextensions on a Roman chair.
 Face forward on the equipment and then support the feet on the lower pads.
 Extend your upper body over the pad in front.
 You’ll be parallel to the floor.
 Gently bend down and get a good stretch at the bottom, then lift up your upper body until it’s again parallel to the ground.
 Perform three sets of ten to fifteen repetitions.

 Lie face-down on a flat surface or a bed, and then extend your legs past the surface.
 Rather than moving your upper body as in the hyperextension workout, lower your legs towards the ground, and then lift them up.
 You might need to brace your upper body to perform this workout.
+Another good way is to checkout the best shoes for nurses.

 In conclusion, these are just some of the effective ways on how to treat chronic pain on your lower back using lower back workouts.
 Note that if you start to feel pain or discomfort during your exercise, you need to stop exercising.
 Also see your physician before you start a new program, particularly if the lower back pain is severe.
+You check naijaporn for more information.

 Lastly and most importantly, allow yourself to take breaks when you need to.
 You can combine these exercises with tramadol medication for faster results.
 You can easily buy tramadol online for this purpose.
 Remember to keep a pain diary as it can be a useful tool in the diagnosis and the treatment of chronic pain.
 A simple way to keep a pain diary is by recording the pain intensity and the exercises that impact the pain either positively or negatively.
 This way, you’ll be able to know the exercises that suit your condition best.